aiven/aiven-docs/docs/platform/concepts/availability-zones.md

 ## Smart availability zones for Apache Kafka®

-On top of spreading service\'s nodes across the availability zones (AZs) of a cloud region, Aiven automatically balances replicas of your Apache Kafka® partitions into different AZs.
+On top of spreading service's nodes across the availability zones (AZs) of a cloud region, Aiven automatically balances replicas of your Apache Kafka® partitions into different AZs.
 Since Aiven automatically rebalances the data in your Apache Kafka® cluster, your data remains